magentabusiness/magentabusiness.github.io/use-cases/fleet-tracking.md

     <div class="about-text">
         <div class="short">
             <div class="block">
                 <p class="text">Managing a fleet today means more than just tracking locations — it’s about real-time control, smart decisions, and operational speed.
-The ThingsBoard IoT platform makes this possible by uniting tracking, analytics, and automation in one powerful solution, helping companies eliminate blind spots and stay ahead in a fast-paced industry.</p>
+The IoT Hub IoT platform makes this possible by uniting tracking, analytics, and automation in one powerful solution, helping companies eliminate blind spots and stay ahead in a fast-paced industry.</p>
             </div>
             <div class="demo-button">
                 <a id="UseCases_FleetTracking_ViewLiveDemo" target="_blank" href="https://demo.thingsboard.io/dashboard/3d0bf910-ee09-11e6-b619-bb0136cc33d0?publicId=963ab470-34c9-11e7-a7ce-bb0136cc33d0" class="button gtm_button">View live demo</a>
             </div>
         </div>
         <div class="long">
-            <p>The ThingsBoard IoT platform supports industry-standard protocols and seamless device integration, enabling continuous collection, processing, and visualization of data from every vehicle in your fleet.
+            <p>The IoT Hub IoT platform supports industry-standard protocols and seamless device integration, enabling continuous collection, processing, and visualization of data from every vehicle in your fleet.
 Critical alarms like speeding, breakdowns, or fuel drops are detected automatically, triggering alarms and actions that help you stay in control — without manual intervention.</p>
             <p>As a result, the ThingsBoard-based IoT fleet tracking system helps businesses boost efficiency, ensure safety, and make smarter, data-driven decisions.
 From daily operations to long-term planning, you get the visibility and automation needed to scale with confidence — whether you're running public transit, logistics, or service delivery fleets.</p>
         </div>
     </div>